PreMiD/Localization/dev/presence.md

 11. The `url` field **MUST NOT** include `http://` or `https://`, neither the parameters (e.g. a presence for `https://www.google.com/search?gws_rd=ssl` will only have `www.google.com` in the `url` field).
 12. Descriptions and tags should always be in arrays, even when it's only one element.
 The `url` field, however, should only be a string if it's one domain.
 13. Unstable sites that constantly change APIs/domains, randomize HTML elements or just still being in heavy development are not allowed and will be removed from the store.
+14. Your presence must be coded in TypeScript (TS) and you must upload those files, presence coded in just JavaScript (JS) will be denied.

 After all of the proper reviews have been met, your pull request will be merged with the store.

-# Structure (TypeScript)
+# Structure
-You can choose if you want to code your Presence with [JavaScript](https://www.javascript.com/) or  [TypeScript](https://www.typescriptlang.org/).
+All presence are coded in [TypeScript](https://www.typescriptlang.org/).
-[TypeScript](https://www.typescriptlang.org/) has some extra spicy type definitions, so fixing and identifying bugs is way easier.
+[TypeScript](https://www.typescriptlang.org/) has some extra spicy type definitions over JavaScript, so fixing and identifying bugs is way easier.
-If you just want to use [JavaScript](https://www.javascript.com/) you can skip to [Structure (JavaScript)](/dev/presence#structure-javascript).

 ## Installation
 1. Install [Git](https://git-scm.com/).